A home featuring an EPC score surrounded by plants and money, representing the benefits of a good RdSAP score

 Kelda and RdSAP

-This means that the Government Department for Energy Security and Net Zero recognise that our showers reduce water use and waste less energy overall, supporting the UK’s transition to net-zero housing.
+This means that the Government Department for Energy Security and Net Zero recognise that our eco showers reduce water use and waste less energy overall, supporting the UK’s transition to net-zero housing.

-It is currently one of the best ways to reduce your water use per household – meaning our showers are a quick win when it comes to improving your EPC score!
+Kelda eco-showers are currently one of the best ways to reduce your water use per household – meaning our showers are a quick win when it comes to improving your EPC score!

 Can Kelda help to improve your EPC rating?